marijnh/Eloquent-JavaScript/11_async.md

 {{index "rejecting (a promise)", "resolving (a promise)", "then method"}}

 Promises make this easier.
-They can both resolve (finish successfully) or reject (fail), and `then` handlers are only called when the action is successful, and rejections are automatically propagated to the new promise that is returned by `then`.
-And when a handler throws an exception, this automatically causes the promise produced by its `then` call to be rejected.
+They can be either resolved (the action finished successfully) or rejected (it failed).
+Resolve handlers (as registered with `then`) are only called when the action is successful, and rejections are automatically propagated to the new promise that is returned by `then`.
+When a handler throws an exception, this automatically causes the promise produced by its `then` call to be rejected.
 So if any element in a chain of asynchronous actions fails, the outcome of the whole chain is marked as rejected, and no regular handlers are called beyond the point where it failed.

 {{index "Promsise.reject function", "Promise class"}}